seanpmaxwell/Typescript-Best-Practices/README.md

 ---

 ### Lifecycles
-- **Compile-time:** Even though TypeScript is technically a _transpiled_ (not compiled) language we still use the term **compile-time** to refer to period before a program starts.
+- **Compile-time:** Even though TypeScript is technically a _transpiled_ (not compiled) language we still use the term **compile-time** to refer to the period before a program starts.
 - **Runtime:** Everything that happens after compilation is runtime.
-Runtime can be futher divided into:
+Runtime can be further divided into:
   - **Startup-time:** When the application boots up.
-  - **Request-time:** Code runs in response to input (i.e. a user triggers and API call).
+  - **Request-time:** Code runs in response to input (i.e. a user triggers an API call).

 ---